 Here’s the bad news…

 The statistics are shocking: One in every ten Americans suffers from drug/alcohol addiction.
-Even more surprising: of the 2.35 million drug and alcohol addicts in the U.S., only 11
+Even more surprising: of the estimated 33.1 million drug and alcohol addicts in the U.S., only 11

 And these numbers don’t even include other prominent forms of addiction (sex/pornography, eating disorders, gambling, and codependency)

-If these statistics held among Latter-day Saints, it would lead us to believe that approximately 700,000 Latter-day Saints in the U.S. alone suffer from substance abuse and that 623,000 remain untreated.
+If these statistics hold among Latter-day Saints, approximately 700,000 Latter-day Saints in the U.S. alone suffer from substance abuse, and 623,000 remain untreated.

 I’ve been unable to find any statistics (official or otherwise) on addiction rates among Church members, so I can’t say for sure.
-However, I’m confident we’re considerably below the national average, but way above what public opinion might suggest.
-It’s plausible to me that hundreds of thousands of Church members suffer from various addiction issues.
+I’m confident we’re considerably below the national average, but I also suspect we’re way above what public opinion might suggest.
+So it’s plausible to me that hundreds of thousands of Church members suffer from various addiction issues.

 Another disturbing fact: